Annual Beaver Lake Volunteer Day Event: September 29th, 2025 Register Now

 Spanning Northwest Arkansas (NWA) and Southern Missouri, the Upper White River Watershed is one of the region’s most important resources.
 On the Arkansas side, it includes Beaver Lake, which supplies drinking water for over 500,000 people in NWA, but also many of our most beloved waterways such as the White River, War Eagle Creek, Kings River, West Fork White River, Long Creek, and over 2,700 miles of streams.
 The Upper White River watershed is the source of many critical wildlife habitats, natural scenic areas, and a wide variety of recreational uses.

-This Watershed Management Plan developed for the Arkansas side of the watershed, is a community-driven roadmap for protecting and restoring local water quality.
-Developed with extensive stakeholder input and aligned with EPA’s nine key elements, this voluntary plan identifies where and how to focus resources to reduce pollution, protect drinking water, support aquatic life, and safeguard recreational use.
+This Watershed Management Plan, developed for the Arkansas side of the watershed, is a community-driven roadmap for protecting and restoring water quality.
+This voluntary plan was developed with extensive stakeholder input and aligned with EPA’s nine key elements to create a strategic plan that meets the needs of the communities who live in it.
+This document helps map out where and how to focus resources to reduce pollution, protect drinking water, support aquatic life, and safeguard recreational use.

 Explore our priority subwatersheds, the voluntary practices we’re promoting, and how you can be part of the effort to keep the Upper White River healthy for generations to come.
-Learn more about watershed management plans and what they do
+Learn more about what watershed management plans are and what they do here.

 At a Glance: